SkylineCommunications/dataminer-docs/connector-help/connector_help/Teracom Remote Eye Allocation.md

 ### General

-This page contains the **Remote Eye Session Timeout** parameter, which allows you to define after which timespan the remote eye sessions should be automatically disabled.As soon as the timeout time for a session is reached, the linked entry will be deleted from the **Session Table** and from the **IRD Allocation Table**.
+This page contains the **Remote Eye Session Timeout** parameter, which allows you to define after which timespan the remote eye sessions should be automatically disabled.
+As soon as the timeout time for a session is reached, the linked entry will be deleted from the **Session Table** and from the **IRD Allocation Table**.

 ### IRD Allocation